Automated deeplinks testing

 runActivity context

-There’s plenty more: performance improvements (firstMatch), screenshots, attachments, etc. - check out WWDC 2017’s What’s New in Testing.
+There’s plenty more: performance improvements (firstMatch), screenshots, attachments, etc. Check out WWDC 2017’s What’s New in Testing.